kenrector/sigma-cpv-kit/README.md

 Following the query "C/LL/DC ASSIGN OK" type RET.
 Following the SENSE SWITCH settings type RET.

-CP-V will report the number of patches and list them as they are appplied.
+CP-V will report the number of patches and list them on the LP device as they are appplied.

 CP-V will report the number of users and some other statistics ending with UPTIME = xx:xx:xx:xx

+CP-V is now installed on the system swap and file devices and may be restarted by booting from the swap device with the simh boot dpb0 command.

 At this point CP-V is up, but no online or batch users are allowed to login.
 This allows the operator to perform some tasks as GHOST jobs using the Operator Console (OC) before users log on.

-CP-V is now installed on the system swap file devices and may be restarted by booting from the swap device with the simh boot dpb0 command.

-Not that the date and time queries were skipped over during the tape initialization.
+Note that the date and time queries were skipped over during the tape initialization.
 This causes the single character ':' to be printed every minute following the installation.
-A subsequent disc boot will prompt for the current date and time and the date and time will be printed after than.
+A subsequent disc boot will prompt for the current date and time and the time will then be printed on the OC each minute.

 ## Operator Console Interface
 The OC interface is activated by the INTERRUPT button  on the Sigma front panel.
 This is simulated in simh by entering CTL-P in the console window.

 ## :SYS Password
 The system on this PO tape includes a :USERS file with account names and logon passwords for the system account (:SYS) and a couple of users.
-Run the PCL processor as a ghost job and backup and delete the existing :USERS file.
+Run the PCL processor as a ghost job and backup and delete the existing :USERS file as described in Keith's writeup.
 The system will then allow a logon from :SYS,LBE without a password and will create a new :USERS file with only the :SYS,LBE account without a password.
 You can create a password for :SYS,LBE later if you wish.

 The PCL interchange will look like this: